andrewrothstein/valve-infra/README.md

  - Volumes: The container requires a volume to store persistent data (mounted at /mnt/permanent), and optionally a temporary volume which acts as a cache across reboots (mounted at /mnt/tmp).
  - Container: The container needs to be run as privileged, and using the host network

-*TODO:* we now boot in production indirectly via an iPXE boot server (see the `ipxe-boot-server/` subproject).
-The following is out-of-date.
-Explain.

 ## Hacking on the infrastructure